Aston Villa vs Tottenham predictions, team news, betting tips, odds and Bet Builder

 Read more:

-Manchester United vs Liverpool predictions, team news, betting tips, odds and Bet Builder
+Manchester United vs Liverpool predictions, confirmed team news, betting tips, odds and Bet Builder

 Manchester United vs Liverpool Bet Builder: Aaron Ashley has a tasty treble for Sunday's Premier League showdown